analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h2 id="wishlist-rumors">Wishlist for upcoming lenses and/or existing rumors</h2>

-With Photokina 2016 right around the corner, we will probably see some more FE lenses announced soon.
-The list of possible candidates includes:
+While Photokina 2016 didn’t bring much in the way of E-mount announcements, we will probably see some more FE lenses announced soon.
+Sony still has a few gaps to fill in their lineup, and the list of possible candidates includes:

-* More G-Master primes, like the long-awaited 135mm prime lens.
+* **More G-Master primes**, like the long-awaited 135mm prime lens.
 If it turns out to be an f/1.8 lens like the existing version for the A-mount, it’s going to be epic.

-* More Batis lenses.
+* **More Batis lenses**.
 There are still gaps at 35mm, 50mm, and 135mm, to name a few.

-* More Loxia lenses.
+* **More Loxia lenses**.
 A tilt-shift Loxia lens would have architecture photographers drooling in no time.

-* More affordable primes in the vein of the existing 50mm f/1.8 or even the 28mm f/2 lenses.
+* **More affordable primes**, like the existing 28mm f/2, 50mm f/1.8 or 50mm f/2.8 Macro lenses.

-* The missing 16-35mm f/2.8 G-Master zoom.
+* **The missing 16-35mm f/2.8 G-Master zoom**.
 This is almost a given at this point.

-* A fast ultra-wide angle (f/1.4, anyone?) and/or a super telephoto prime (300mm or so).
+* **A fast ultra-wide angle prime** (f/1.4, anyone?)

+* **A super telephoto prime** (300mm or longer).

-The point is, with so much movement and the FE system being in such a state of flux at the moment, it only makes sense to invest in lenses that you _know_ are top-notch, and that will remain relevant in a decade or more.
+The point is, with so much movement in the industry and the FE system being in such a state of flux at the moment, it only makes sense to invest in lenses that you _know_ are top-notch, and that will remain relevant in a decade or more.
 Luckily, there are plenty of options to choose from already, and more seem to be on the way.

 <p class="card-separator">♧</p>